 Alfred Atanda Jr., M.D., Author, Podcaster, and Motivational Speaker

-Alfred Atanda Jr., MD is a pediatric orthopedic surgeon with a focus on the care of youth athletes.
-As the chief of the sports medicine service, he specializes in minimally invasive surgery of the knee, shoulder, elbow, and ankle.
-In addition to his robust clinical practice, he serves as the Chief of Clinician Experience for his hospital and oversees maintaining a culture that promotes well-being and prioritizes professional/personal growth and development for all physicians.
+Alfred Atanda Jr., MD is a pediatric orthopedic surgeon in Wilmington, DE.
+In addition to his clinical practice, he serves as the Chief of Clinician Experience and is in charge of maintaining a culture that promotes well-being and prioritizes professional/personal growth and development for all of the physicians.
+He is also an author, podcaster, and motivational speaker for other professionals outside of his hospital organization.
+Topics of interest include: finding one's purpose/calling, time management, effective communication, daring leadership, continuous improvement, lean thinking, identifying alternative revenue streams, and design thinking.
 He leverages various digital, social, and multimedia platforms to connect with professionals in a vulnerable way to motivate and inspire them to attain their fullest personal and professional potential.
-He is also an author, podcaster, and motivational speaker for healthcare professionals, youth athletes, and families.

 Surviving the World of Youth Sports: How To Maintain Physical, Mental, and Emotional Well-Being For You and Your Child

 Being a parent of a youth athlete can be very challenging emotionally, mentally, physically, and financially.
 Whether you are an athlete yourself, an avid sports fan, or just want your child to be active and healthy, there are likely many questions and concerns that you have: When is it too early to specialize in one sport?
 Am I hurting my child if I let them play through pain?
 How do I advocate for my child without being a “helicopter” parent?
 When my child loses or faces disappointment, how do I best support them?
 In this class, we will discuss these topics and provide valuable, evidence-based practical strategies to support your child during their journey as an athlete, while maintaining the well-being of you and your child at the same time.